awsdocs/aws-cloud9-user-guide/doc_source/move-environment.md

 **To move an environment**

-1. \(Optional\) If the new instance type requires drivers thataren't installed on the existing instance, you must connect to your instance and install those drivers first\.
+1. \(Optional\) If the new instance type requires drivers that aren't installed on the existing instance, you must connect to your instance and install those drivers first\.
 For more information, see [Compatibility for resizing instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html#resize-limitations) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Close all web browser tabs that are currently displaying the environment\.
 **Important**